How to Make A Chatbot: A Detailed Guide for Businesses

 o Custom chatbots

 These chatbots have advanced architecture and are fit for integrating with complicated websites and business applications.
-Most custom chatbots have AI and Machine Learning integrations, need a database of questions and answers and require responsible personnel to continually train the chatbot to answer diverse questions.
+Most custom chatbots have AI and Machine Learning integrations, need a database of questions and answers and require responsible personnel to continually train the bot to answer diverse questions.

 Because custom chatbot solutions have advanced functionality and perform a plethora of business activities, these have complicated development approaches, require a robust technology stack, strong coding and strict testing before deployment.